route1337/jamf-macos-scripts/documentation/configureTerminal.md

-Jamf Pro Scripts for macOS Management - Install Homebrew
+Jamf Pro Scripts for macOS Management - Configure Terminal
 ==============
-This script runs during the post-DEP SplashBuddy run and installs [Homebrew](https://brew.sh) for the initially created user
+This script runs during the post-DEP DEPNotify run and Configures the first user's Terminal with some custom settings

 Requirements
 ------------